 Though the above definitions are great, I never thought I would be using them beyond my basic Lit 101 course.
 It wasn’t until I started thinking about storytelling within branding and marketing that I realized these basic literary conventions are still very much relevant in the work I do today.

 There's an explicit link between STORY and NARRATIVE in marketing.
 However, when it comes to marketing for a brand, or even a personal brand, the definitions of narrative and story take on subtle differences.

-A company’s long game, its far-reaching vision, and its long-term plans are its NARRATIVE.
-This not only includes the company’s origins, its present, and future goals-- but also its core ideology and beliefs.
+A company’s long game, its far-reaching vision, and its long-term plans are its CAMPAIGN NARRATIVE.
+This includes the company’s origins, present, and future goals—as well as its core ideology and beliefs.
 This dialogue shapes how your company or brand interacts with consumers and how it's perceived in the media.

 On the other hand, the "story" is short-term; it inspires consumers to direct action.
 These are the smaller wins for a company, overcoming challenges, or tidbits that tell about the company’s daily life.
 This is the day-today social media tip, email driving traffic to a product in your eCommerce store, or a blog post that gives consumers and fans a glimpse behind the scenes.
 Great brands use STORY to develop and reinforce their core NARRATIVE.